open-pv/simshady/documents/how_does_the_cli_work.md

     simshady run --simulation-geometry ...
 ```
 #### Setting up a server
-A couple of preparation steps might be necessary for running the simshady CLI on a server.
+On a server, there is typically no User Interface Software like browsers and their typical dependencies preinstalled.
+Hence, when using the CLI of simshady on a server instead of your local machine, a couple of preparation steps might be necessary.
 The following setup was done on a fresh install of an Ubuntu 22.04 VM with a NVIDIA GPU.
 ```bash
 # install npm
 apt-get update && apt-get install npm